A. Namassivayam

 Arumugam Namassivayam is an Indian politician from the Bharatiya Janata Party.
 He is current Home Minister of Puducherry.
-He is also serving as minister of Sports and Youth affairs in Rangaswamy ministry.
+He is also serving as minister of Sports and Youth Affairs in Rangaswamy ministry.
 He represents Mannadipet in Puducherry Legislative Assembly.

 Political career

 He was the ex-president of Puducherry Pradesh Congress Committee.

 On January 25, 2021, he was suspended from the Congress party for his anti-party activities.
 Following that Namassivayam submitted his MLA resignation letter to the assembly speaker and quit Congress party.

-He joined Bharathiya Janata Party along with his supporter Theeppainthan on 28 January 2021 in the presence of its national general secretary Arun Singh.He won from Mannadipet on a BJP ticket by 2,750 votes defeating DMK candidate A Krishan and is the current home snd sports minister of Puducherry government in Fourth Rangaswamy ministry.
-In 2024, he contested from Puducherry Lok Sabha constituency as a BJP candidate with AINRC support and finished runner up.
+He joined Bharathiya Janata Party along with his supporter Theeppainthan on 28 January 2021 in the presence of its national general secretary Arun Singh.He won from Mannadipet on a BJP ticket by 2,750 votes defeating DMK candidate A Krishan and is the current home and sports minister of Puducherry government in Fourth Rangaswamy ministry.
+In 2024, he contested from Puducherry Lok Sabha constituency as a BJP candidate with AINRC support and finished as runner up.